The Ultimate List of Content Marketing Tools and Resources-II

 Here’s the best part of using Google trends:

 You can also compare the popularity of search terms using this tool.

 vi- Public forums

-Public forums are an excellent site for people to interact with each other, find information and share knowledge.
-This sharing gives away people’s pain-points that you can target through your content by providing solutions.
+Public forums are excellent sites for people to interact with each other, find information, and share knowledge.
+This sharing gives away people’s pain points that you can target through your content by providing solutions.

 BuzzSumo has a plethora of information on trending topics in a niche.
-You can use this information to figure out what issues are performing well.
-This is where you get an idea to work on.
+You can use this information to figure out what issues are performing well – i.e., currently getting more traction.

 viii- Industry news aggregators